Which European countries have COVID-19 border restrictions in place?

 Greece — tests necessary for some countries

-Travellers from Czech Republic and Poland will be required to have negative COVID-19 test, performed up to 72 hours before their entry to Greece.
+Travellers from Bulgaria, Romania, Hungary, Poland, the Czech Republic, the United Arab Emirates, Malta, Belgium, Spain, Russia, Albania and North Macedonia will be required to have negative COVID-19 test, performed up to 72 hours before their entry to Greece.

+All travellers crossing Greece's land borders will require evidence of a negative test carried out in the country of departure 72 hours prior to arrival in Greece.

 Hungary — borders closed from September 1